-Ledger offers a full ecosystem to interface with the dedicated services included in the cloud, offering a smooth User Experience:
+Ledger offers a full ecosystem to interface with the dedicated web services, offering a smooth User Experience:

-- 1. The Ledger's secure servers (based on HSM technology) ensure the Ledger Nano S is a genuine one, proving that the Ledger Nano S is issued by Ledger - 2.
-The optional Companion App shares the account details and connects to the corresponding blockchain network - 3.
-The Ledger Nano S device is leveraged to perform sensitive operations (generating seed, signing transactions, submitting passwords...)
+- 1. The Ledger's secure servers (based on HSM technology) ensure the Ledger Nano X is a genuine one, proving that the Ledger Nano X is issued by Ledger - 2.
+The Companion App, optional according to the use case, shares the account details and connects to the corresponding blockchain network - 3.
+The Ledger Nano X device is leveraged to perform sensitive operations (e.g. generating the seed, signing transactions, submitting passwords)